 Philharmonia East performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
-Listen to a sample of their performance of their live performance at that concert of Phrygian Spin by Robert Sieving here.
+Listen to a sample of their live performance at that concert of Phrygian Spin by Robert Sieving here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 Philharmonia’s repertoire is primarily first position, and students must know detaché and staccato bow strokes.
-Repertoire highlights for spring 2019 include:
+Repertoire highlights for fall 2019 include:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.